Japanese embassy hostage crisis: Special forces raid

 On 22 April 1997, more than four months after the beginning of the siege, a team of 140 Peruvian commandos, assembled into a secret ad hoc unit given the name Chavín de Huantar (in reference to a Peruvian archaeological site famous for its underground passageways), mounted a dramatic raid on the residence.
 At 15:23:00 that afternoon, Operation Chavín de Huántar began.

 Three explosive charges exploded almost simultaneously in three different rooms on the first floor.
-The first explosion hit in the middle of the room where the soccer game was taking place, killing three of the hostage-takers immediately – two of the men involved in the game, and one of the women watching from the sidelines.
+The first explosion hit in the middle of the room where the football game was taking place, killing three of the hostage-takers; two of the men involved in the game and one of the women watching.
 Through the hole created by that blast and the other two explosions, 30 commandos stormed into the building, chasing the surviving MRTA members in order to stop them before they could reach the second floor.

 Two other moves were made simultaneously with the explosions.
 In the first, 20 commandos launched a direct assault at the front door in order to join their comrades inside the waiting room, where the main staircase to the second floor was located.
 On their way in, they found the two other female MRTA militants guarding the front door.
 Behind the first wave of commandos storming the door came another group of soldiers carrying ladders, which they placed against the rear walls of the building.

 In the final prong of the coordinated attack, another group of commandos emerged from two tunnels that had reached the back yard of the residence.
 These soldiers quickly scaled the ladders that had been placed for them.
 Their tasks were to blow out a grenade-proof door on the second floor, through which the hostages would be evacuated, and to make two openings in the roof so that they could kill the MRTA members upstairs before they had time to execute the hostages.

-At the end, all 14 MRTA guerrillas, one hostage (Dr. Carlos Giusti Acuña, member of the Supreme Court, who had pre-existing heart health problems) and two soldiers (Colonel Juan Valer Sandoval and Captain Raúl Jiménez Chávez) died in the assault.
+At the end, all 14 MRTA guerrillas, one hostage (Carlos Giusti Acuña, a member of the Supreme Court, who had pre-existing heart health problems) and two soldiers (Colonel Juan Valer Sandoval and Captain Raúl Jiménez Chávez) died in the assault.

 According to the U.S. Defense Intelligence Agency (DIA), MRTA member Roli Rojas was discovered attempting to walk out of the residence mixed with the hostages.
 A commando spotted him, took him to the back of the house, and executed him with a burst that blew off Rojas' head.
 The DIA cable says that the commando's intent had been to shoot just a single round into Rojas' head and that, due to the mistake of many rounds being fired, the commando had to partially hide Rojas' body under that of Cerpa, who had also died in the raid.
 The cable also says that another (female) MRTA member was executed after the raid.